inknos/dotfiles/README.md

 ```

-You can try the command using `-d` to performa dry run
+You can try the command using `-d` to perform a dry run

 If you run with `-b` option all the others are ignored except for `-d` (the script will NOT complain about it).